Skip to main content

 Best for: teams that want simple risk signals or prefer to handle long‑term tracking themselves.

-What it uses: browser fingerprint + MaxMind IP intelligence (ASN/ISP, hosting/VPN/relay detection, residential vs. data‑center, geosignals) + first‑party cookie binding.
+What it uses: browser fingerprint + Synthient IP intelligence (ASN/ISP, hosting/VPN/relay classification, residential vs. data-center, geosignals) + OPJS first-party cookie.

-Best for: most production sites that need durable identity, fewer collisions, and strong fraud/abuse controls.
+Best for: most production sites that want durable identity with low collision rates and strong fraud/abuse controls.

 Quick comparison